junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Repeating it like it's a charm.
 A spell.
 A magic.
 A solution.

-Tying whatever leftover remnant of his existence onto it, holding on to it, like a drown man holding onto the floating wooden flank in the middle of the sea, in the middle of a storm.
+Tying whatever leftover remnants of his existence to it, holding onto it, like a drown man holding onto the floating scrap of wood in the middle of the sea, in the middle of a storm.

 The universe might as well be a hurricane, it makes no difference.
 Dean Winchester is drowning, fading, falling.
 Into the despair, into the end, into the utter, ultimate, absolute emptiness he has found in his heart.